jaketae/jaketae.github.io/_posts/2020-06-12-gibbs-sampling.md

 \mathbf{x_2 \vert x_1} \sim \mathcal{N} \left(\mu_2 + \Sigma_{12}^\top \Sigma_{11}^{-1} (\mathbf{x_1} - \mu_1), \Sigma_{22} - \Sigma_{12}^\top \Sigma_{11}^{-1} \Sigma_{12} \right)
 $$

-Notice that this result is exactly what we have in the funtion which we used to sample from the conditional distribution.
+Notice that this result is exactly what we have in the function which we used to sample from the conditional distribution.

 ```python